jason-ball/jason-ball.github.io/README.md

 - **Operating Systems**: Linux, macOS, Windows, iOS, and Android
 - **AWS**: Lambda, EC2, S3, RDS, API Gateway, IAM, and CloudFront

-## Relevant Courses and Coursework:
+## Relevant Courses:
+- Java Programming
+- Systems Programming with C
-- Software as a Service
+- Software as a Service (SaaS)
-  - Web apps with Flask
 - Software Engineering
-  - Android app development
-- User Interface Design
+- User Interface Design and Testing
 - Software Analysis and Testing
-- Data Communication and Networking
-- Algorithm Analysis
+- Algorithm Analysis and Data Structures
-- Graph Theory
-- **Senior Project**
+## Relevant Coursework:
+- Web applications with Flask, Docker, and Ansible.
-  - In a team of four, developed an exhibit for the Science Museum of Virginia showing how lower air quality disproportionally affects lower income communities and communities of color using an interactive map developed with ArcGIS JS, Java Spring, Angular, PostgreSQL, AWS Lambda, and AWS RDS.
+- Developed an exhibit for the Science Museum of Virginia to educate people about climate change using ArcGIS, Angular, Spring, and Docker.

 🌈